renpy/renpy/sphinx/source/gui.rst

     The font used for text for user interface elements, like the main and game menus, buttons, and so on.

-.. var:: gui.quick_button_font = "ArchitectsDaughter.ttf"

-    The font used for the quick menu buttons - the buttons at the bottom of the screen that offer access to history, saving, and so on.
-This is its own variable so it can be made to match the text font, if so desired.

 .. var:: gui.glyph_font = "DejaVuSans.ttf"

     A font used for certain glyphs, such as the arrow glyphs used by the skip indicator.
 DejaVuSans is a reasonable default for these glyphs, and is automatically included with every Ren'Py game.

-In addition to :var:`gui.text_size` and :var:`gui.label_text_size`, the following variables control text sizes.
+In addition to :var:`gui.text_size` and :var:`gui.name_text_size`, the following variables control text sizes.

-.. var:: gui.tiny_size = 21

-    The smallest size text, used for dates and save names in the file picker.

-.. var:: gui.interface_size = 36

-    The size of text that is part of a non-button interface element, like label and help text.

-.. var:: gui.button_text_size = 30
-.. var:: gui.medium_button_text_size = 30
-.. var:: gui.small_button_text_size = 36
+.. var:: gui.interface_text_size = 36
-.. var:: gui.quick_button_text_size = 21
-.. var:: gui.slot_text_size = 21

-    The size of text used by various buttons.
-Please see the descriptions of the buttons below for an explanation of what is used where.
+    The size of static text in the game's user interface, and the default size of button text in the game's interface.

+.. var:: gui.label_text_size = 45

+    The size of section labels in the game's user interface.

 .. var:: gui.notify_text_size = 24

-    The size of text on the notification screen.
+    The size of notification text.

-.. var:: gui.title_size = 75
+.. var:: gui.title_text_size = 75

-    The size of text that's used on the main menu.
+    The size of the game's title.

 .. ifconfig:: renpy_figures